Urist-McGit/debsbom-plugin-examples/README.md

 debsbom download -h
 ```

-and checking if the `simple-snapshot-resolver` is available as a resolver choice.
+and checking if the `simple-debian-snapshot` is available as a resolver choice.

 ## Download Resolver Plugin